Phattharaphorn/PROGRAMMING-FUNDAMENTAL/README.md

 # Programming Fundamental - Program
 Programming Fundamental (01076103), Computer Engineering 60 at KMITL.

-> The design and implementation of software using object-oriented programming techniques that include objects, class, polymorphism, exception handling, inheritance and interfaces.
+- The design and implementation of software using object-oriented programming techniques that include objects, class, polymorphism, exception handling, inheritance and interfaces.

+> Collection of various programs each week about object-oriented programming implemented in C for practical purposes.

 ## List for All Program
 - [Lab 1 Charlieplexing](lab-1)